The Invisible Man (2000 TV series): Main characters

-Darien Fawkes is a former career criminal and catburglar, who received multiple misdemeanor convictions and two felony convictions before he was thirty.
+Darien Fawkes is a former career criminal and catburglar.
 Darien is described as having an "above-average intellect", and capable of being very deceptive.
-He and his brother Kevin were raised on a farm by their aunt and uncle after their mother died and their father left them (it is later learned that their father was a sniper for the government and after his cover was blown, he left his family in order to protect them).
+He and his brother Kevin were raised on a farm by their aunt and uncle after their mother died and their father left them.
 While Kevin became a scientist, Darien began a career as a thief while still in his teens.
-After being caught because he stopped to give CPR to a heart-attack victim, he was sentenced to life in prison without possibility of parole under California's three strikes law.
-This was where his older brother, Kevin, stepped in.
+After being caught he was sentenced to life in prison.